ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

           ⊥
 ```

-Here is a simple example of a Logika proof that shows the syntax of the `¬ e` rule:
+Here is a simple example of a proof that shows the syntax of the `¬ e` rule:

 ```text
 q, ¬ q ⊢ ⊥